puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 }
 ```

-If the information is correct, confirm the module generation with `Y`, and then PDK generates the module.
+If the information is correct, confirm the module generation, and then PDK generates the module.
 If the information is incorrect, cancel with `n` and start over.

 After you generate a new module, we suggest validating and testing the module _before_ you add classes or write new code in it.
 This allows you to verify that the module was correctly created.